maierfelix/maierfelix.github.io/ABOUTME.md

 title: About me
 ---

-I'm Felix Maier and currently live in Tübingen, Germany.
 I'm a self-taught developer with a main interest in graphics programming.

 ## Links